 This article on the different types of organizations explores the various categories that organizational structures can fall into.
 Organizational structures can be tall, meaning that there are multiple tiers between the entry-level workers and top managers of the company.
-They can also be fairly flat, which means that there are very few levels between employees and their manager.
+They can also be fairly flat, which means that there are very few levels between employees and management.

 In the same way that no two people can ever be the same, no two companies are identical.
-Although one may come across as having similar organizational structures within an industry, there will always be subtle differences between the firms.
+Although they may come across as having similar organizational structures within an industry, there will always be differences between firms.

 The main reason for adopting a structure is to outline a clear hierarchy of the different company positions.
 In such a manner, every subordinate knows who to report to.
 Considering how vital an organizational structure is to the different facets of the business, managers should take their time determining the type of structure to take on.
 This article highlights the main types of organizations that currently exist.

-A flat organization is unlike any other corporate structure.
-It’s exactly as its name suggests.
+A flat organization is exactly as its name suggests.
 While individuals may hold an expertise, hierarchy and job titles are not stressed among general employees, senior managers, and executives.
 In a purely flat organization, everyone is equal.

 Flat organizations are also described as self-managed.
-The idea behind this organizational structure is to reduce bureaucracy so as to empower employees to make decisions, become creative problem solvers, and take responsibility for their actions.
-Since there are minimal or no levels of middle management, a company that adopts this structure well can end up being more productive by speeding up the decision-making processes.
+The idea behind this organizational structure is to reduce bureaucracy and empower employees to make decisions, become creative problem solvers, and take responsibility for their actions.
+Since there are minimal or no levels of middle management, a company that adopts this structure can end up being more productive by speeding up the decision-making processes.

-Apart from increased productivity, firms with flat organizations have leaner budgets since they don’t involve any pricey middle-management salaries.
-The only thing to keep in mind is that this structure works best for small to medium-sized companies.
+Apart from increased productivity, firms with flat organizations have leaner budgets, since they don’t involve any pricey middle-management salaries.
+The only thing to keep in mind is that this structure typically works best for small to medium-sized companies.
 This way, a firm can decentralize decision-making while still maintaining its corporate integrity.